eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 16: Weather Widget in Presentation Layer_

-As you can see in _code snippet 16_, the app state and the `refresh()` method have been passed down the Widget Tree into the `Weather` widget.
+As you can see in _code snippet 16_, the app state and the `refresh()` method have been passed down the widget tree into the `Weather` widget.
 In the method `_buildUI()`, the app state is accessed to determine which content to build.
 Further down the code snippet, when the `RefreshIndicator` widget has been implemented, you will find the `refresh()` method getting assigned.

 #### Advantages